saisai/golang-book/quickstart.rst

 variable will only work inside a function definition.
 The Go compiler identify the type of variable as string.
 This process of identifying data type automatically is called `type inference`.

-.. note:: Syntax

-   According to Wikipedia, the syntax of a computer language is the set of rules that defines the combinations of symbols that are considered to be a correctly structured document or fragment in that language.

 You can also exaplicitly define the type of variable instead of using the `:=` syntax.
 To define the type of a variable, you can use the